behnazkhoshnood/Nonogram-puzzle/README.md

 3. Try to submit the form with an invalid email address and verify that a relevant error message appears.

-4. Try to submit the form with all inputs valid and verify that a success message appears.
+4. Try to submit the form with all inputs valid and verify that a success message appears and Modal closes after few Seconds.

+5. A massage will be send to support from the player with their request.

+### **Further Testing**

+- The Website was tested on Google Chrome, Microsoft Edge, and Firefox browser.

+- The website was shown responsive on a variety of emulated devices such as Jio phone, iphone4, 5, SE, 6, 6 plus, 7, 7plus, 8, 8plus and X, Nokia Lumia 520 and N9, Moto G4, Galaxy S5, Blackberry Z30 and playbook, Galaxy note, Microsoft Lumia 950 and 550, LG Optimus L70, Nexus 4, 5, 6, 7 and 10, 6P, Pixel 2 and 2XL, iPad mini, iPad, Kindle Fire, iPad pro and laptop with MDPI, touch, and HiDPI.

+- A large amount of testing was done to ensure that all pages were linking correctly.

+- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## **Deployment**